comit-network/comit.network/blog/2021-12-06-itchysats-roadmap.md

 ### Reach for the stars

-In this stage we will focus on oracles: Partner with multiple oracle providers to make the solution more secure and scaleable.
+In this stage we will focus on oracles: Partner with multiple oracle providers to make the solution more secure and scalable.
 Additionally, more trading pairs are to be agreed upon with oracle providers.

 Once we reach the stars milestone you can expect an independent multi-oracle setup that allows trading multiple asset-pairs.